slevin48/legal2ai/README.md

 This is a simple legal AI assistant built with Streamlit and OpenAI.
-It uses embeddings to classify the user's query into one of the 5 categories.
+It uses embeddings to classify the user's input into a list of categories.

 ## Prompt generation (in French 🇫🇷):